antaresproject/docs/docs/services/twig.md

 assetm('jquery','https://cdnjs.cloudflare.com/ajax/libs/jquery/3.1.1/jquery.js')
 ```

 Provides assets' operation in application's head section.
-The code causes adding a jquery handle to the head section in the application.
+The code causes adding a jquery gripper to the head section in the application.
 More information about the assets can be found [here](https://inbssoftware.atlassian.net/wiki/display/AS/Assets).

 ###profile_picture